Boundary value problems and Hardy spaces for elliptic systems with block structure: Critical numbers for Poisson and heat semigroups

-We close with an exemplary result to illustrate the poor off-diagonal decay of the Poisson semigroup.
+We include an exemplary result to illustrate the poor off-diagonal decay of the Poisson semigroup.
 In general, and in stark contrast to the resolvents, there is not enough decay to bridge between $\L^q - \L^2$-estimates and $\L^q - \L^q$-estimates via Lemma~\ref{lem: OD implies boundedness}.

 \begin{prop} If $(p_-(L)\vee 1)<q \leq 2$, then $(t{L^{1/2}} \e^{-t {L^{1/2}}})_{t>0}$ satisfies $\L^q - \L^2$ off-diagonal estimates of order $\nicefrac{n}{q}-\nicefrac{n}{2} + 1$. \end{prop}

 \begin{proof} We pick $p \in (p_{-}(L) \vee 1, q)$ and let $\theta \in (0,1)$ be such that $q = [p,2]_\theta$.
 For a parameter $\alpha > 1$, to be chosen later on, we consider the family